devmahmoudsalah/SharePoint-Provisioning-Tool/README.md

 #### Create Template

-To create a provisioning template from a SharePoint site, click the "```Create Template```" button.
+To create a provisioning template from a SharePoint site, click the ```Create Template``` button.
 After selecting the SharePoint version the following screen will appear.

 ![](Images/CreateTemplate.png)

 Complete the fields as shown on the screen.
-The "```Authentication not required```" checkbox is for the On Premises versions and if the tool is run from the server and you are logged in with the farm account.
+The ```Authentication not required``` checkbox is for the On Premises versions and if the tool is run from the server and you are logged in with the farm account.

-The "```Options```" button enables you to select what will be saved in the template.
+The ```Options``` button enables you to select what will be saved in the template.
 This includes the options to select what content will be saved with the template.

 ![](Images/CreateOptions.png)

-When the "```Exculde base template```" option is checked and the SharePoint site was created from one of the standard templates, then the saved template will not have any of the files, pages, content types or site fields matching in the base template.
+When the ```Exculde base template``` option is checked and the SharePoint site was created from one of the standard templates, then the saved template will not have any of the files, pages, content types or site fields matching in the base template.

-After clicking the "```Create```" button a progress screen will appear showing the progress of the save operation.
+After clicking the ```Create``` button a progress screen will appear showing the progress of the save operation.

 ![](Images/CreateProgress.png)

 ----------
 ### Edit Template

-To edit a saved template, click the "```Edit Template```" button.
+To edit a saved template, click the ```Edit Template``` button.
 After selecting the SharePoint version the following screen will appear.

 ![](Images/EditStart.png)

-Click the "```Browse...```" button to select the provisioning template to edit.
+Click the ```Browse...``` button to select the provisioning template to edit.

 ![](Images/OpenTemplate.png)